 Select the Right Content

 Once you have identified your target audience, the next move is to pick out which information to add to the one pager.
+For a marketing one-pager, this means selecting content that directly aligns with your campaign goals and ensures the document serves as an effective strategic summary.
 This entails identifying the most vital details based on its purpose and recipients.

 Remember that its main objective should be giving a brief yet captivating review about this subject, thus prioritizing crucial facts while avoiding cramming too much data in there unnecessarily.